Wild Rebels: Plot

 Rod Tillman (Alaimo) is a stock car driver who, after crashing his latest car in a race, is out of money and decides to quit the stock car racing scene.
 After selling his trailer, Rod heads to a bar, Swinger's Paradise, where he meets a group of bikers—Banjo (Willie Pastrano), Fats (Jeff Gillen), their leader Jeeter (John Vella), and their girl Linda (Bobbie Byers)—who call themselves "Satan's Angels."
 Banjo had recognized Rod as a stock car driver, and the group invites Rod out to their shack to discuss a business proposal.
 At the shack, Jeeter informs Rod that the gang is from California and they are unfamiliar with the "southern countryside" of Florida.
 Jeeter makes him a proposal to be their getaway driver in an upcoming robbery.
 Rod declines and Banjo holds him at knife-point before Jeeter allows him to leave (after Rod leaves Jeeter tells the other that he is certain Rod will reconsider "when he gets hungry").

 On his way back to town, Rod is stopped in the forest by a group of police officers led by Lieutenant Dorn (Walter Philbin).
 After speaking to Rod, Dorn determines that they need someone skilled at driving a car as it would be easy to spot motorcycles in front of a business prior to a robbery.
-Since the gang's next target is unknown, Dorn recruits Rod as an uncover agent to discover their plans.
+Since the gang's next target is unknown, Dorn recruits Rod as an undercover agent to discover their plans.
 In order to make sure the gang believes that Rod is genuinely interested in joining their gang, the police set Rod up in auto race in which another undercover officer runs him off the track forcing him to crash his car.
-Rod meets up with the gang (who had showed up at the race after seeing an article in the paper) and is allowed to join them as their future getaway driver.
+Rod meets up with the gang (who showed up at the race after seeing an article in the paper) and is allowed to join them as their future getaway driver.
 Rod is forced to live with the group in order to ensure he will not divulge their plans to anyone else, forcing Rod to bury handwritten messages outside and signal the nearby surveilling police with a lighter.